tjaskula/datasciencecoursera/Assignment - Getting and Cleaning Data Course Project/README.md

 Step 4: Appropriately labels the data set with descriptive variable names.

-It reanmes column that match the tidy definition (readable and clear meaning).
+It renames column that match the tidy definition (readable and clear meaning).

 ```r
 # step 4: renaming columns with tidy names